Top 10 Most Frequently Asked Questions About CFSA’s Self-Insurance Pool Program

 - How does my fair’s loss history influence our annual fees?

-- Are CFSA’s pools insured against catastrophic losses?
+- Are CFSA’s pools insured against high losses?

 - Why is it important for fairs to send CFSA copies of insurance certificates for review?